prchop/dotfiles/README.md

 # Personal dotfiles
-repo for backup a dotfiles configuration
+This is my personal repo for backup a dotfiles configuration